gobeyondidentity/customer-docs/contributor-guide/doc-site-maintainer-handbook.md

 ## Building the docs for production

-You can build the docs with this command:
+You can build the docs locally with this command to test the build:

 ```
 npm run clear